What is 1.5 Degrees Live!?

 To inspire action, community and change one audience member at a time

 To offer all the materials for recreating the show for free to anyone wanting to replicate it.

 To increase the number of voices calling for fair and just political environmental action.

 Why do we need your support?

-The money that we raise towards this project will cover our venue and registration costs, our advertising and pr costs and the associated expense of supporting volunteers and more than 100 readers for 5 days.
-We are self funded and want to cover the costs we have accrued in making this happen.
+The money that we raise towards this project will cover our venue costs.
 The show itself will be available to the public by donation or a small charge of £5 in advance as we want to make this event and this report accessible to as many people as possible.
 We are not pricing the event to make profit but to make the event accessible to as wide an audience as possible.
-Moneys raised outside of ticket sales will support us, our volunteers, our tech, insurance and materials in creating 1.5 Degrees Live!
+Moneys raised outside of ticket sales will support us, our volunteers, insurance and materials in creating 1.5 Degrees Live!

 Any money raised that exceeds our costs will be donated to charities supporting people who are experiencing the impacts of climate change in the U.K and internationally.

 We are just normal people who believe that we have to keep this report, it's warnings and it's solutions, at the heart of the conversation.
 So that is what we are going to do.